swiftlang/swift/docs/OptimizationTips.rst

 In Swift, types can be divided into two different categories: value types (structs, enums, tuples) and reference types (classes).
 A key distinction is that value types cannot be included inside an NSArray.
-Thus when using value types, the optimizer can remove most of the overhead in Array that is necessary to handle the possibility of the array being backed an NSArray.
+Thus, when using value types, the optimizer can remove most of the overhead in Array that is necessary to handle the possibility of the array being backed by an NSArray.

 Additionally, in contrast to reference types, value types only need reference counting if they contain, recursively, a reference type.
 By using value types